In echo of George Floyd killing, a woman dies after police in Mexico pin her down

+In videos published on Mexican news sites, officers can be seen picking up her limp body and carrying her toward a patrol vehicle.
+In the clips, they load her onto the back of the truck and appear to roll her over before driving away from the scene.

 On Sunday, police confirmed that the woman had died and opened a homicide investigation.
+Later in the day, the four officers were jailed.
+Prosecutors said they were being charged with femicide.

-Both the Salvadoran government and local media identified her as Victoria Salazar Arriaza, a 36-year-old Salvadoran mother of two who was reportedly living in Mexico.
+The Salvadoran government and local media identified her as Victoria Salazar Arriaza, a 36-year-old Salvadoran mother of two who was living in Mexico on a humanitarian visa.

-Why she was be detained and the cause of death have yet to be determined, according to Mexican officials.
+She died of broken vertebrae, according to a statement Monday from the Quintana Roo state prosecutor’s office.
+It accused police of using “disproportionate” force and said that the four officers would be taken into custody on suspicion of committing femicide.
+“The law will be applied rigorously so this crime doesn’t go unpunished,” the statement said.

+Mexican media quoted local officials as saying police detained the woman after getting a call that she was acting aggressively toward employees of a convenience store.

-The video, also published by Mexican newspaper El Universal Sunday, has since been nearly almost 2 million times on Twitter, sparking widespread anger and calls for justice.
+The videos have been viewed millions of times on Twitter, sparking widespread anger and calls for justice.
+Mexican President Andrés Manuel López Obrador denounced the “brutal killing.”

-According to the newspaper, the attorney general of Quintana Roo has opened an investigation into the circumstances surrounding the fatal arrest.

-On social media, users expressed horror at the incident and used the hashtag #JusticiaParaVictoria, to raise awareness of her story and to denounce police brutality.
+On social media, users expressed horror at the incident and used the hashtag #JusticiaParaVictoria to denounce police brutality.
 The hashtag soon gained traction, becoming one of the top trends in the country on Twitter.

-Many likened the death to the killing of George Floyd, a Black man who died while being detained by a White Minneapolis police officer during an arrest in the United States in May last year.
+Police brutality is hardly uncommon in Mexico, but it has received new attention since the death of George Floyd, a Black man who died while being detained by a White Minneapolis police officer during an arrest in the United States in May last year.
 During his arrest, Floyd told officers he was unable to breathe, uttering the phrase at least 25 times while he was restrained.

-In video taken by onlookers, then-officer Derek Chauvin placed his knee on Floyd’s throat for more than nine minutes — a restraint method that many around the world have called to be banned.
+In video taken by onlookers, then-Officer Derek Chauvin placed his knee on Floyd’s neck for more than nine minutes — a widely criticized restraint method.

-Chauvin has been charged second- and third-degree murder, and second-degree manslaughter.
+Chauvin has been charged with second- and third-degree murder and second-degree manslaughter.
 His trial begins Monday.
 The other three officers at the scene of Floyd’s death — J. Alexander Kueng, Thomas Lane and Tou Thao — were fired and charged with aiding and abetting and will be tried separately in August.

-Floyd’s death triggered a global outcry with thousands denouncing police brutality from the streets of London, Paris and other cities around the world to show solidarity with victims of police brutality in the U.S.
+Floyd’s death triggered a global outcry, with thousands denouncing police brutality from the streets of London, Paris and other cities around the world.

-The attorney general’s office confirmed that three male officers and one female were being questioned in relation to the case, according to Reuters.

-On Sunday, local demonstrators, many wearing face masks, marched in the street to demand justice for Salazar Arriaza.
+On Sunday, demonstrators marched in the streets to demand justice for Salazar Arriaza.
 Some carried signs that read “Tulum Corrupto.”
 They chanted “justice for Victoria” and “no more corrupt killer police.”

 Salvadorans also demanded justice for the victim.